 Upper School Day of Service

-In addition to their class projects, Upper School students participate in a Day of Service, to be held this year on February 2, 2018, from 8:00 a.m. until noon.
+In addition to their class projects, Upper School students participate in an annual Day of Service.
 Past community partners have included Hope Supply Co., Vogel Alcove, Meals on Wheels, North Texas Food Bank, C. C. Young, Jubilee Park and Community Center, Community Partners of Dallas, The Brady Center, and Reading Partners.

 Warrior Outreach Organization (WOO)

 The Warrior Outreach Organization is a community service initiative of the Upper School Student Council.
 All Upper School students are invited to attend these Saturday service projects.
-The group works with a different non-profit organization each quarter, and has worked with For the Love of the Lake, Community Partners of Dallas, City Square, the City of Dallas Graffiti Abatement Program, the Ferguson Road Initiative, Crossroads Community Services, Brother Bill’s Helping Hand, Heart House Dallas, and the North Texas Food Bank.
-Projects for the 2017-18 school year are scheduled for September 9, October 14, January 19, February 24, March 24, and April 21.
+The group works with a different non-profit organization each quarter, and has worked with For the Love of the Lake, Community Partners of Dallas, City Square, the City of Dallas Graffiti Abatement Program, the Ferguson Road Initiative, Crossroads Community Services, Brother Bill’s Helping Hand, Heart House Dallas, East Lake Pet Orphanage, Voice of Hope, and the North Texas Food Bank.
+Projects for the 2018-19 school year are currently being scheduled.

 Community Connections Club